 Who should get a COVID-19 antibody test?

-- Have been diagnosed with COVID-19, it has been at least 10 days since your diagnosis and you are curious to know if you have the IgG antibodies.
+- Have never been diagnosed with COVID-19 and want to know if you have been previously exposed to the virus.

 Who should not get a COVID-19 antibody test?

 This test may NOT be right for you if you:

 - Are feeling sick or have had a fever within the last 3 days.